SMI Supplier Diversity Playbook

 Executive Summary

 Supporting diverse suppliers increases competition within the market while leveraging existing resources to drive economic growth and strengthen organizational and community outcomes.
-Benefits of a supplier diversity program can include:
+A robust supplier diversity program can help an organization:

 A successful supplier diversity program includes several components: